Freedom of Information Act (FOIA)

 What is FOIA?

-The Freedom of Information Act (FOIA) is a federal law that provides the public the right to request access to records from any federal agency.
-It ensures that federal agency operations, policies, decisions, and procedures are accessible to the public, with certain exemptions.
+The Freedom of Information Act (FOIA) is a federal law that allows the public to request access to federal agency records.
+It promotes transparency by ensuring that agency operations, policies, decisions, and procedures are accessible to the public—with certain exemptions to protect personal privacy, national security, and law enforcement operations.

 How to Submit a FOIA Request